KiiConsortium/kii_ts/README.md

 Atom|atom-ternjs

 Notes on Brackets-Ternific: Brackets-Ternific searches type definitions from plugin directory, not from the project directory, so that you have to copy kii-cloud-sdk.json to ~/Library/Application Support/Brackets/extensions/user/ternific/libs/tern/defs/ (for OS X).

+## License

+MIT License.
+See LICENSE.md for details.